 What kind of law do you practice and what do you enjoy about it?

-Tell us about your background and why you decided to become an attorney.
+Tell us about your journey to becoming an attorney

 What do you think people would be surprised to learn about you?

 I have travelled to 28 countries (and met with lawyers or judges in 14 of them), visited 49 states (only missing Washington), skied 29 of Ski Magazine’s Top 30 Mountains, ran 10 marathons between ages 22 and 60 (including 2 top 10 finishes), coached over 20 basketball teams from grade school travel teams to high school Senior-to-Be AAU Champions, and I love to start my day with a quick sunrise water ski session (a record 70 times last summer).